 The progress of COVID-19 infections, like elsewhere in the world, had impacted the life, livelihoods and the Indian economy in a way that there are no parallels in the recent history.
 To contain the spread of infection, India imposed one of the severest lockdowns in the world starting 25th March 2020, which lasted till end-May 2020.
 Indian economy was witnessing a slow down even before the imposition of COVID-19 induced lockdown.
-On an annualised basis, private final consumption expenditure (PFCE) growth had declined to 5.5% in FY20 from 8.1% in FY17.
+On an 112rèche112ng112 basis, private final consumption expenditure (PFCE) growth had declined to 5.5% in FY20 from 8.1% in FY17.
 The decline was sharper on a quarterly basis whereby PFCE growth declined to negative 26.7% in Q1FY21 from 11.2% in Q3FY17.
 The economic disruption caused by COVID-19 had a telling impact not only on the economy but also on jobs and livelihoods.
-The effect was more pronounced in the unorganised sector, leading to huge reverse migration.
+The effect was more pronounced in the 112rèche112ng112e sector, leading to huge reverse migration.
 The reverse migration of labour coupled with job losses cast a shadow over quick demand recovery.

 When it appeared that India had brought the COVID-19 cases under control, a fresh surge of COVID-19 cases started in March 2021, leading to state governments taking steps to control the spread including imposing curfews and lockdowns, resulting in loss of economic output.
 During the second wave of COVID-19 cases, the total number of daily active cases crossed four lakhs for the first time in the first week of May.
-Though the second wave had come under control India has been hit by the third wave.
+The second wave has now come under control though there is a fear that India could be hit by a third wave.
 The growth outlook for FY22 will see a downward pressure if India faces a severe third wave of COVID-19 cases.
-In case the spread of COVID-19 increases dramatically in the third wave like witnessed during the second wave and authorities put more stringent measures in place, it can have a debilitating impact on economic activity and growth going forward.
+In case the spread of COVID-19 increases dramatically like witnessed during the second wave and authorities put more stringent measures in place, it can have a debilitating impact on economic activity and growth going forward.
 Availability of vaccines and the pace of vaccinations will be key monitorable; issues and any unavailability of vaccines is likely to hinder and delay economic recovery.